-Identify the needs in this target area. ity-owned lots with funding support to create rental units with eeper income targeting.
-The program prioritizes units serving ouseholds up to 30% of the AMI.
-The City has acquired property round Moore Square, one of two premier parks in the downtown rea, with plans to provide mixed-use development and affordable ousing adjacent to the park and GoRaleigh transit station and aleigh Rescue Mission.
-The area is experiencing significant private investment with market ate housing, given its proximity to the central business district, which is undergoing significant residential and commercial evelopment.
-The lots owned by the City provide perhaps the only pportunities for affordable housing located within walking distance f downtown.
-ITYWIDE ocal Target area ity of Raleigh Corporate Limits What are the opportunities for improvement in this target area? lots.
+Identify the needs in this target area.
+Vacant lots, small areas of aging infrastructure, and deteriorating housing mixed in with recent market-rate infill housing.
+What are the opportunities for improvement in this target area?
+Opportunities for City-sponsored affordable housing on City-owned lots.
 The City's Small-Scale Rental Development program combines City-owned lots with funding support to create rental units with deeper income targeting.
 The program prioritizes units serving households up to 30% of the AMI.
 The City has acquired property around Moore Square, one of two premier parks in the downtown area, with plans to provide mixed-use development and affordable housing adjacent to the park and GoRaleigh transit station and Raleigh Rescue Mission.
 Are there barriers to improvement in this target area?
 The area is experiencing significant private investment with market rate housing, given its proximity to the central business district, which is undergoing significant residential and commercial development.
 The lots owned by the City provide perhaps the only opportunities for affordable housing located within walking distance of downtown.
-Area Name: CITYWIDE Area Type: Local Target area Other Target Area Description: City of Raleigh Corporate Limits HUD Approval Date: N/A % of Low/ Mod: 43.8% Revital Type: Other Other Revital Description: Rental development, homebuyer, and rehab assistance, public services Identify the neighborhood boundaries for this target area.
+3 Area Name: CITYWIDE Агеа Туре: Local Target area Other Target Area Description: City of Raleigh Corporate Limits HUD Approval Date: N/A % of Low/ Mod: 43.8% Revital Type: Other Other Revital Description: Rental development, homebuyer, and rehab assistance, public services Identify the neighborhood boundaries for this target area.
 The City of Raleigh corporate boundaries.
 Include specific housing and commercial characteristics of this target area.
 There are areas in the city lacking affordable housing opportunities.
 The Affordable Housing Location policy of the City encourages the distribution of affordable housing opportunities and avoids the concentration of affordable housing.
-How did your consultation and citizen participation process help you to identify this neighborhood as a target area? concentration of affordable housing.
+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
 Resident input has encouraged the City to address citywide affordable housing needs.
 Identify the needs in this target area.
 As the price of housing continues to increase, it has become increasingly difficult for residents with minimum wage or low-paying jobs to keep stable housing.
 Preventing and reducing homelessness is a citywide need.
-What are the opportunities for Increasing the supply and condition of affordable housing
+What are the opportunities for improvement in this target area?
+Increasing the supply and condition of affordable housing (particularly rental housing) throughout the city.